splunk/splunk-operator/docs/_configuration/Ingress.md

 * The `nginx.ingress.kubernetes.io/backend-protocol:` annotation requires `"HTTPS"` when TLS is configured on the backend services.
 * The secretName must reference a [valid TLS secret](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets).

+{: .note }
-Note: This example assumes that https is enabled for Splunk Web.
+This example assumes that https is enabled for Splunk Web.

 ```
 apiVersion: networking.k8s.io/v1beta1